 - Quality of evidence for physiological explanations for health complaints

 - Mitigations for minor environmental noise, the only factual impact

-1. 19 major independent health reviews find no causative correlation between wind turbines and negative health impacts
+1. 20 independent literature reviews find no causative correlation between wind turbines and negative health impacts

 A major independent study was commissioned and performed by Public Health Officers of Ontario.
 The study reviewed all available literature on wind health effects and associated disciplines including epidemiology and noise safety.
 The study concluded that some people living near wind turbines experienced heightened stress levels which caused related stress issues and that these issues had no physical basis.